2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 - suggesting those who attended the meeting to **propose improvements** for the next one;
 - and also, to **prepare for the next event!**

-A long period of several weeks will then present itself; perfect for developing other designs and/or plans for your meeting.
+A long period of several weeks will then present itself, perfect for developing other designs and/or plans for your meeting.

 ## The importance of Engaging and Retaining Participants

 <chapterId>f5355e35-4b07-527c-88a3-8535cba7592c</chapterId>

-Rome was not built in a day; and the same goes for your community.
+Rome was not built in a day, and the same goes for your community.
 This means that **it is by organizing meetings and events regularly that you will succeed in creating a dynamic around Bitcoin**.

 To do this, one point is essential: **you must retain participants in your events**.

-This can start with a small group of avid bitcoiners whose goal is to meet regularly to talk about bitcoin.
-Over the course of weeks, and depending on the time and sensibility of each of them, you can **distribute some organizational tasks** of your community; or even **propose to these bitcoiners to undertake a given project**.
-This project could be specific to your community, your meetings, or even your city; as it could draw inspiration from one of the many initiatives proposed in [part 6/8 of this course](LINK). **This would then involve the core of your community, and thus help it flourish**.
+This can begin with a small group of avid bitcoin enthusiasts whose goal is to meet regularly to discuss bitcoin.
+Over weeks, and depending on the time and sensibility of each of them, you can **distribute some organizational tasks** of your community, or even **propose to these bitcoiners to undertake a given project**.
+This project could be tailored to your community, meetings, or even your city, as it may draw inspiration from one of the many initiatives proposed in [part 6/8 of this course](LINK). **This would then involve the core of your community, and thus help it flourish.**

-**New faces will join you over the course of the meetings**.
-These could be people who have purchased BTC and/or alt/shitcoin during previous rounds; no-coiners who wish to deepen their understanding of Bitcoin and its ecosystem; but also novices, gathering their first information about this new incensurable, decentralized, transparent, fair, unconditional, and trustless electronic payment system.
+**New faces will join you throughout the meetings.** These could be people who have purchased BTC and/or alt/shitcoin during previous rounds; no-coiners who wish to deepen their understanding of Bitcoin and its ecosystem; but also novices, gathering their first information about this new incensurable, decentralized, transparent, fair, unconditional, and trustless electronic payment system.
 To ensure that **everyone feels included in the events**, two main areas of consideration can be worked on.

 On the one hand, from a social perspective, it is crucial for the development of a community that everyone who participates in an event feels included.
-This means: **making an effort to approach these new participants, being interested in why they are there, welcoming them warmly**, etc. Feeling included and welcomed, these people will want to return; and even, in the future, depending on their profile, get involved in organizing these events.
+This means **making an effort to approach these new participants, being interested in why they are there, welcoming them warmly**, etc., feeling included and welcomed, these people will want to return; and even, in the future, depending on their profile, get involved in organizing these events.

 Of course, **this requires time and motivation**.
 In the case of welcoming a shitcoiner (or worse: an XRP-maximalist), it can be quite difficult to put aside one's time preference and agree to "waste time" in one-sided discussions.
 However, it is by taking the time to talk to these people that we can help them understand their misunderstandings and errors in reasoning.
 Once they accept these, they will then be ready to understand Bitcoin.